-Millions of gallons of water flow through Colorado’s Glenwood Hot Springs Resort into pools, geothermal systems, bathtubs, slides, rides and fountains.
+Millions of gallons of water flow through Colorado’s Glenwood Hot Springs Resort into pools, geothermal systems, slides, rides and fountains.
 Relaxing visitors, giving guests a thrill and heating rooms are some essential roles of water at the famed resort.

 The world’s largest hot springs pool occupies pride-of-place in Glenwood Springs, Colorado.
-With historic buildings, massive geothermal pools, a 107-room lodge, a spa, an innovative aquatic play area, as well as a retail boutique, athletic club and a casual dining restaurant, Glenwood Hot Springs is a resort in every sense of the word.
+With historic buildings, massive geothermal pools, a 107-room lodge, an innovative aquatic play area, as well as a retail boutique, athletic club and a casual dining restaurant, Glenwood Hot Springs is a resort in every sense of the word.
 However, even as the property has evolved over more than a century, it’s the water that continues to be the main attraction.

 The prolific Yampah source spring flows at a rate of 3.5 million gallons of water per day, filling the resort’s pools with geothermal, mineral-rich water.
 The warmer therapy pool is 104°F (40°C), ideal for mind-body relaxation.
 The larger, cooler pool, is a comfortable 93°F (34°C) and is perfect for playing, splashing and swimming laps.
 Unlike other hot springs where movement is limited due to size, visitors to Glenwood Hot Springs can easily move about in an area that’s longer than a football field—all while immersed in the water!
 For those willing to brave the salty flavor, a historic drinking spring—channeled directly from the geothermal source—is touted to cure all manner of ailments.

 The Sopris Splash Zone